causal3900/causal3900.github.io/docs/index.md

 * identify counterfactuals by causal assumptions presented in graphs
 * estimate counterfactual outcomes by pairing those assumptions with statistical evidence

-## Is this course for me? {.unnumbered}
+## Is this course for me? {-}

 The course is designed for upper-division undergraduate students.
 We will assume familiarity with an introductory statistics course at the level of STSCI 2110, PAM 2100, PSYCH 2500, SOC 3010, ECON 3110, or similar courses.

 Not a Cornell student?
 You are welcome to follow along on this site.

-## Organization of the site {.unnumbered}
+## Organization of the site {-}

 Each course module in the left panel will span several lectures.
 Within each module, the right panel will help you navigate.
 We will build this site over the course of the semester, uploading lecture slides as we go.

-- [Who we are](Who we are) tells you a bit about the teaching team
+[Who we are](Who we are) tells you a bit about the teaching team.

+## Land acknowledgment {-}

+We recognize the university land acknowledgment, as well as an additional emphasis from the [Cornell American Indian and Indigenous Studies Program](https://cals.cornell.edu/american-indian-indigenous-studies).

+> Cornell University is located on the traditional homelands of the Gayogo̱hó:nǫɁ (the Cayuga Nation).
+The Gayogo̱hó:nǫɁ are members of the Haudenosaunee Confederacy, an alliance of six sovereign Nations with a historic and contemporary presence on this land.
+The Confederacy precedes the establishment of Cornell University, New York state, and the United States of America.
+We acknowledge the painful history of Gayogo̱hó:nǫɁ dispossession, and honor the ongoing connection of Gayogo̱hó:nǫɁ people, past and present, to these lands and waters.

+> This land acknowledgment has been reviewed and approved by the traditional Gayogo̱hó:nǫɁ leadership.

+> In addition to the Gayogo̱hó:nǫɁ land acknowledgment but separate from it, the AIISP faculty would like to emphasize: Cornell's founding was enabled in the course of a national genocide by the sale of almost one million acres of stolen Indian land under the Morrill Act of 1862.
+To date the university has neither officially acknowledged its complicity in this theft nor has it offered any form of restitution to the hundreds of Native communities impacted.
+For additional information, see the [Cornell University and Indigenous Dispossession](https://blogs.cornell.edu/cornelluniversityindigenousdispossession/) website.